firebolt-db/godocs/docs/sql_reference/functions-reference/array/array-distinct.md

 # ARRAY\_DISTINCT

 Returns an array containing only the _unique_ elements of the given array.
-In other words, if the given array contains multiple identical members, the returned array will include only a single member of that value.
+If the given array contains multiple identical members, the returned array will include only a single member of that value.

 ## Syntax
 {: .no_toc}